Azure/deployment-stacks/TUTORIAL.md

 For more information about deployment stacks, see the [readme](./README.md).

-In this tutorial you'll use the Deployment Stacks Command-Line Interface (CLI) and Azure PowerShell to create, modify, and delete a new deployment stack.
+In this tutorial you'll use the Azure Command-Line Interface (CLI) and Azure PowerShell to create, modify, and delete a new deployment stack.

 ## Install the tooling

-To install the Deployment Stacks CLI and Deployment Stacks Azure PowerShell module, check the [readme](./README.md).
+To install the Azure CLI and Deployment Stacks Azure PowerShell module, check the [readme](./README.md).

 ## Set up your ARM deployment template

 We begin with an Azure deployment authored with Bicep templates that creates two resource groups with one public IP address within each resource group.
-If you use the the module template's parameter defaults, then your resulting **mySubStack** deployment stack will look like this:

 By deploying this Bicep template with parameter default values, you'll create two resource groups (test-rg1 and test-rg2) with one public IP address resource (publicIP1 and publicIP2, respectively) in each respective group.

 Start by creating a Bicep module template named **main.bicep** using [Visual Studio Code](https://code.visualstudio.com/) with